Worcester Regional Airport: 2000–2020

+In 2001, Pan American Airways (1998–2004) was operating daily nonstop Boeing 727-200 service to Orlando, Florida via the Orlando Sanford International Airport (SFB).

-Allegiant Air returned commercial service to ORH with flights to Orlando/Sanford, Florida (SFB) on December 22, 2005, and expanded to four flights per week in March 2006.
+Allegiant Air commenced commercial service to ORH with flights to Orlando/Sanford, Florida (SFB) on December 22, 2005, and expanded to four flights per week in March 2006.
 Allegiant announced on August 22, 2006, that they would cut ties with the airport, citing high fuel costs and passenger loads in the 80% range as the reason for departure.
 The announcement of flights ending took people by surprise as service was popular and well-regarded by the flying public throughout Allegiant's entire tenure at the airport.

 On September 4, 2008, Direct Air announced they would begin service to Worcester beginning in November 2008, with flights from Orlando/Sanford, Florida and Fort Myers/Punta Gorda, Florida.
 The flights were originally operated by Virgin America using Airbus A320 aircraft.
 However, Direct Air was required to return the aircraft in June 2009 to suffice Virgin's rapidly expanding domestic routes.
 At this point, Direct Air began operating flights using Boeing 737-400s owned by Xtra Airways.
 Due to this being a wet-lease agreement, there were times where the aircraft was unavailable and other aircraft had to be chartered for the flights.
 Such examples include service with Airbus A320 from USA 3000 and Boeing 757 from North American Airlines.
 In March 2009, Direct Air added additional flights to Myrtle Beach, SC.
 In July 2010, Direct Air expanded their Worcester service further to West Palm Beach, Florida.
 The airline had further plans to launch flights to San Juan, Puerto Rico, and Nassau, Bahamas, but in March 2012 Direct Air suspended all operations and later filed for Chapter 7 bankruptcy on April 12, 2012.

 On April 3, 2013, JetBlue announced daily flights to Orlando, Florida, and Fort Lauderdale, Florida, starting November 7, 2013.
 This came after over a year of negotiating with the airline that included a competition among local residents to help advertise the city.
 This became the first mainline service out of Worcester in over a decade.
-The airline currently uses the 100-seat Embraer 190 for their flights, although occasionally they are substituted for the 162-seat Airbus A320.
+The airline originally operated the 100-seat Embraer 190 for their flights, though in 2023 they were permanently swapped for the 162-seat Airbus A320 upon increased demand.
+The A320 would then operate all flights out of Worcester for the carrier.